Mellissa Tonne Mellissa Tonne

 Communication Creates Teamwork

-Just the act of communicating with each other can greatly strengthen the connection between partners and help parenting feel more like teamwork than competition.
+Just the act of communicating with each other can greatly strengthen the connection between partners and help partners feel more like a team rather than competitors.

 While the mental load may never go away completely, it can help for both partners to acknowledge and understand the difficulties of parenting and to work together to help each other feel understood and have their needs met.